 What Herb Is Used in Pesto?

 The most common her used is basil.
-However other herbs that can be used in pesto include:
+Here are a variety of herbs other than basil that can be used in artichoke pesto sauce:

 - Spinach (i’ve also added spinach to this dish)

 If you are finding your pesto to be a little too bitter- use a little less pesto.
 Trade out some of the pesto with the other goodies listed above.